ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ::: tab ipfs-cli id="spawn-ipfs-cli"

-1. To spawn a node using the CLI, simply start the daemon:
+1. To spawn a node using the CLI, start the daemon:

     ```bash
     jsipfs daemon
     ```

-1. You should see an output similar to:
+2. You should see an output similar to:

     ```shell
     Initializing IPFS daemon...